 Copyright Catches Up

 This is the first time copyright law has been the subject of a restatement.
-Prior to the Restatement of Copyright, only treatises, often written by a single individual, were a main source relied on by lawyers and judges when seeking to make sense of an extensive body of caselaw.
+Prior to the Restatement of Copyright, only treatises, often written by a single individual, were the main source relied on by lawyers and judges when seeking to make sense of an extensive body of case law.
 Begun in 2015, the project is expected to be completed by 2025.
-The multi-volume Restatement focuses on broadly applicable points of law which are central to the doctrine of copyright, and which reflect technological and industry evolution.
-Currently, the approved sections address topics including the scope of copyright protection, the nature of authorship including joint authorship and the work-made-for-hire doctrine, the reproduction right, the distribution right and the first sale doctrine, and the civil remedies available for infringement.

-“Working with my co-reporters, the advisors, and all of the MCG members has been an incredibly rewarding part of my professional life.
+“Working with my coreporters, the advisors, and all of the ALI Members Consultative Group has been an incredibly rewarding part of my professional life.
 These are people who are copyright experts and want to help others understand this important area of law that can, at times, be confusing and even counterintuitive,” Professor Loren noted.
-She particularly enjoys the collaborative aspect of the team of Reporters: Professor Christopher Jon Sprigman (New York University School of Law), Professor Daniel J. Gervais (Vanderbilt University Law School), Professor R. Anthony Reese (University of California, Irvine School of Law), and Professor Molly S. Van Houweling (University of California, Berkeley School of Law).
+She particularly enjoys the collaborative aspect of the team of reporters: Professor Christopher Jon Sprigman (New York University School of Law), Professor Daniel J. Gervais (Vanderbilt University Law School), Professor R. Anthony Reese (University of California, Irvine School of Law), and Professor Molly S. Van Houweling (University of California, Berkeley School of Law).